Mitchell and White Genealogy

 EventDateAgeDescription

-MarriageWilliam Matthews married Harriet M. Ogden, daughter of John Ogden and Sarah Coppedge.1
+MarriageWilliam Matthews and Harriet M. Ogden married.1

 BirthAbt 1815~0He was born abt 1815 in Virginia.2